 Hormones are constantly telling our body what to do and how to feel.
 Hormones help us feel happy, and sometimes sad.
 Hormones help maintain our body temperature.
 Hormones help control our appetite.
 And hormones tell our body where to store fat.

-Women who gain weight in their hips, thighs and lower belly often have excess estrogen circulating through their body.
+Women who gain weight in their hips, thighs, and lower belly often have excess estrogen circulating through their bodies.
 In addition to unwanted fat storage, excess estrogen is also associated with bloating and fluid retention, mood swings and anxiety, and decreased sex drive.

-This may be an obvious questions, but it’s common.
-Because some characteristics of a Pear and an Apple are similar, I thought I’d take a minute to clarify.
+This may be an obvious question, but it's common.
+Because some characteristics of a Pear and an Apple are similar, I thought I'd take a minute to clarify.

 - You have a smaller waist in comparison to your hips

 - You tend to accumulate more fat through your hips and thighs

 - You might have a little "pooch" of fat that is stored below your belly button, not above

 The big distinguishing factor is that the type of fat you store in greater amounts is called subcutaneous.
 This is different from visceral fat, which is what Apple shapes tend to store through their midsection.

 Pros of a Pear: The biggest upside is that this fat isn't as unhealthy as visceral fat.
 Visceral fat is what's stored deep inside the abdomen, and is commonly found in Apple Shape bodies.